-How We Decide If a Property is Suitable?
+How We Decide If a Property is Suitable

-Land should have good solar orientation, be relatively level, free of ecologically sensitive areas, and within 1,000 feet of 3-phase power.
+Land should have good solar orientation, be relatively level, free of ecologically sensitive areas, and access to 3-phase power.
 Sites need not be pristine; brownfields, landfills, gravel pits, quarries, parking lots, former industrial sites, and previously occupied properties are ideal and given preferential treatment for permitting by the State of Vermont.

 Rooftops should have 5,000+ square feet with good sun exposure.
 Our rooftop solar arrays installed on a flat membrane roof are ballast mounted, meaning no penetrations through the roofing membrane.
 Using PanelClaw racking, the structure is designed to simply sit on top of the existing roof structure and is attached to the roof using weighted ballast blocks.
 All wiring is run via conduit along the side of the roof, resulting in a clean and unobtrusive installation.